Cialis is one of the most widely recommended medications for Erectile Dysfunction. It differs from other ED medications, such as Viagra and Levitra.

 It is usually safe to take Cialis and blood pressure medication together if your condition is under control.

-Combining Cialis with beta-blockers, ACE inhibitors, or diuretics should not risk your health.
+Combining Cialis with high blood pressure medicines like Beta-blockers, ACE inhibitors, or Diuretics may not risk your health.

-There is a slight possibility of experiencing a dip in blood pressure.
+There is a slight possibility of experiencing a sudden drop in blood pressure.
 But you can manage this risk by starting with a low dose and slowly increasing the dose as needed.

 You should only adjust your dose with a doctor’s prescription.
 Your physician may ask you to record your blood pressure readings after taking a pill.